 Near the Canadian border sits the college town of Bellingham.

-When you first visit the downtown area, it might feel as if you just stepped back in time.
+When you first visit the downtown area, it might feel like you just stepped back in time.
 The Victorian homes are epic and would be a reason to visit even without any other incentives.

 However, to entice you further, the city is also famous for its huge craft beer scene.

 There are more than 20 craft breweries in and around Bellingham.
-So if you love exploring breweries, this city needs to be on your list pronto.
+So, if you love exploring breweries, this city must be on your list pronto.

 If drinking doesn’t interest you, there are also plenty of places to relax and enjoy a meal with friends, from inviting cafes to waterfront restaurants overlooking the bay.